Anthony J. Pennings, PhD

 WRITINGS ON DIGITAL ECONOMICS, ENERGY STRATEGIES, AND GLOBAL COMMUNICATIONS

-The Great Monetary Surge of 2020 and the Return of Inflation
+The Great Monetary Surge Since 2020 and the Return of Inflation

 Posted on | March 4, 2022 | No Comments

 COVID-19 hit dramatically in early 2020, sending the financial markets around the world reeling and unemployment soaring.
-The immediate response in the US was a monetary surge led by both the Federal Reserve Bank and legislation by the US Congress.
+The immediate response in the US was a monetary surge led by the Federal Reserve Bank and legislation by the US Congress.

 This post examines the 2020 monetary surge and compares it with additional spending in 2021 and the slight declines entering 2022.
 What impact did the second Trump stimulus have in December 2020?
 What additional liquidity did the Biden “Build Back Better” bills in 2021 introduce?
-Finally, how much did the Fed’s continuing Quantitative Easing (QE), zero reserve ratios, and low interest rates contribute to the rise of inflation?
+Also, how much did the Fed’s continuing Quantitative Easing (QE), zero reserve ratios, and low interest rates contribute to the rise of inflation?

 The chart below shows the amount of money in the economy over the last few decades and the dramatic jump in 2020.[3]